ritik-prog/nft-mint-website/README.md

 #### Here’s a step-by-step guide to help you set up a claim phase:

-1. Firstly, visit the [NFT drop creation page](https://thirdweb.com/dashboard){:target="_blank" rel="noopener"} on Thirdweb and click on the “Advanced Settings” option.
+1. Firstly, visit the [NFT drop creation page](https://thirdweb.com/dashboard) on Thirdweb and click on the “Advanced Settings” option.
 This will enable you to customize the settings for your NFT drop, including the claim phase.

 2. In the advanced settings, you’ll find the option to enable the claim phase.
 Once you’ve enabled the claim phase, you’ll need to set the duration for the phase.